How to stop being a people pleaser: 5 tips to say no

 • Not sharing your feelings with others

-People pleasing can stem from various causes that impacted your life in one way or another.
-Here go a few of the more common reasons:
+People-pleasing can stem from various causes that have impacted your life in one way or another.
+Here are a few of the more common reasons:

 • Role in relationships.
 Marisa Peer, world-renowned Rapid Transformational Therapy® (RTT®) trainer and trainer of Mindvalley’s Uncompromised Life Quest highlights one of the roles people play in relationships: the carer.
 So if you think that there’s no one around to fulfill your needs, you become the person who takes care of everybody else in order to be loved.